Spanish train crash driver leaves hospital, remains in custody

 Santiago was meant to be celebrating the yearly festival of St. James this week.
 Thousands of Christian pilgrims arrived after walking the famous Camino de Santiago trail over the Pyrenees, or from Portugal.

-Festivities were cancelled after the accident - which happened on the eve of St. James day.
+Festivities were canceled after the accident - which happened on the eve of St. James day.
 Although many were trying to return to normal life, the mood in the city was subdued.

 "It's as though people have lost their strength.
 It touches you deep inside," said Ofelia Garcia, who arrived in Santiago on Monday with her partner after they walked the pilgrimage trail from Portugal.